marcinma/k8s-5days/day3/04_annotations/README.md

 # Annotations
 You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
+When in doubt, add information to an object as an annotation and promote it to a label if you find yourself wanting to use it in a selector.
+Size of keys + size of values for all annotations can't be longer than 256 kB.

 ```json
 "metadata": {